jrbrtsn/ban2fail/README.md

 * Production mode, where iptables rules are modified.

-* Testing mode, where modifications to blocking rules are indicated.
+* Testing mode, where modifications to blocking rules are merely indicated.

 ### Production